Bruss – Butler Township

 on SR 121 (Marker Rd) at the intersection of Jaysville – St Johns Rd

-Remnants: St John Lutheran Church & Cemetery on SR 121 northeast of the intersection
+Remnants: St. John Lutheran Church and Cemetery on SR 121 just northeast of the intersection

-Description: German immigrants purchased the land in the area that was passed up by earlier settlers who thought it wasn’t any good.
-With hard work the Germans turned it into nicely cultivated farms & tobacco was the main crop.
-They formed a Lutheran congregation in 1851 & built a log church the following year.
-It was replaced by the brick church that still stands in 1876 as the success of the farms kept growing.
-Saint John had very nice houses & tobacco sheds in the late 1800s to early 1900s.
-It was never abandoned but was annexed into Greenville & lost its status as a separate town.
+Description: German immigrants purchased the land in the surrounding area which was passed up by earlier settlers who thought it wasn’t any good.
+With hard work and persistence, the Germans turned it into nicely cultivated farms.
+Tobacco was their main crop.
+They formed a Lutheran congregation in 1851 and built a log church the following year.
+As with any successful town in Ohio that started out with a log church, a bigger church was needed to accommodate the growing congregation.
+The present brick structure was completed in 1876.
+Saint John had some of the most beautiful houses, tobacco sheds, and farmland in the county in the late 1800s to early 1900s.
+It was eventually absorbed by Greenville and lost its status as a separate town.

-Sampson – Neave, Van Buren, Butler, & Twin Township
+Sampson – Neave, Van Buren, Butler, and Twin Township

 Post Office: 1850 – 1858